Structural properties of semilinear SPDEs driven by cylindrical stable processes: Introduction

 Section 5 is devoted to nonlinear equations \eqref{ab}.
-The proofs of the Markov property and irreducibility require special attention due to the lack of c\`adl\`ag regularity of the trajectories.
-They are given in Theorems \ref{exist} and \ref{irre}.
+Markov property and irreducibility require special attention due to the lack of c\`adl\`ag regularity of the trajectories.
+They are established in Theorems \ref{exist} and \ref{irre}.
 Then estimates of Section 4 are used to establish the strong Feller property of the solution to the nonlinear equation (see Theorem \ref{main}).
-The main tool here is the so called mild version of the Kolmogorov equation and Galerkin's approximation.
-Since $\alpha$-stable processes have finite moments of order $p$ if and only if $p < \alpha $ additional difficulties arise in the study.
+Here we assume $\alpha \in (1,2)$.
+The main tool is the so called mild version of the Kolmogorov equation and Galerkin's approximation.
 It is proper to add that the classical approach to get strong Feller using the Bismut-Elworthy-Li formula is not available in the non-Gaussian case.
 A related formula, but requiring a non trivial Gaussian component in the L\'evy noise, was established in finite dimensions in \cite{PZ6}.

-An earlier version of this paper has appeared as Preprint 692 (2008) of the Institute of Mathematics of the Polish Academy of Sciences, under the same title.